Magda1207/Ro-Online-Visit-test/README.md

 1. Start page is set to: `https://start.ro.co/roman/ed/?utm_expid=.O9vTFADVROq81tYvJb_UdQ.0&utm_referrer=` instead of  `https://start.ro.co/roman/ed/`.<br>
 This is due to redirection that happens when loading `https://start.ro.co/roman/ed/` and 'beforeunload' event fired (application issue?)

-2. Sometimes loading of application takes too long and script fails.
+2. Sometimes loading of application takes too long and script fails. <br>
 Awaiting timeout may need to be increased (to be investigated)